QwenLM/Qwen2.5/docs/source/getting_started/quickstart.md

 # Quickstart

-This guide helps you quickly start using Qwen2.
+This guide helps you quickly start using Qwen2.5.
 We provide examples of [Hugging Face Transformers](https://github.com/huggingface/transformers) as well as [ModelScope](https://github.com/modelscope/modelscope), and [vLLM](https://github.com/vllm-project/vllm) for deployment.

-You can find Qwen2 models in the [Qwen2 collection](https://huggingface.co/collections/Qwen/qwen2-6659360b33528ced941e557f).
+You can find Qwen2.5 models in the [Qwen2.5 collection](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e) at Hugging Face Hub.

 ## Hugging Face Transformers & ModelScope

-To get a quick start with Qwen2, we advise you to try with the inference with `transformers` first.
+To get a quick start with Qwen2.5, we advise you to try with the inference with `transformers` first.
-Make sure that you have installed `transformers>=4.40.0`.
+Make sure that you have installed `transformers>=4.37.0`.
-We advise you to use Python 3.8 or higher, and PyTorch 2.2 or higher.
+We advise you to use Python 3.10 or higher, and PyTorch 2.3 or higher.

-:::{dropdown} Install ``transformers``
+:::{dropdown} Install `transformers`
-* Install with ``pip``:
+* Install with `pip`:

     ```bash
     pip install transformers -U
     ```

-* Install with ``conda``:
+* Install with `conda`:

     ```bash
     conda install conda-forge::transformers